 5. Sago Palm

 Just because the Cat Palm is safe for cats doesn’t mean that the rest of the plants in the palm family are welcome in your cat-friendly home.
-Sago Palms contain cycasin and can be dangerous enough to cause weakness, drooling, vomiting, diarrhea, tremors, and seizures.
+Sago Palms (Cycads) contain cycasin and other toxins that in cats, can cause vomiting and diarrhea (with or without blood), dark stools, increased thirst, yellow gums, bruising, weakness, liver failure, and even death.

-- Are Gardenias Poisonous To Cats?
-Keeping Your Cats Safe
+- Are Gardenias Poisonous to Cats?
+Vet-Approved Risks & Facts

 - Is Eucalyptus Poisonous to Cats?
 Keeping Your Cats Safe